 Guests can ask for a Guidebook for Guests with Disabilities.
 Epcot Theme Park can accommodate guests with mobility, visual, and hearing disabilities.
 Refer to the guidebook for more details on special restrictions and seating areas.

 Trained service animals are welcome at Epcot Theme Park and are allowed in most locations.
 Not all attractions can accommodate service animals.
 In those instances, a member of the guest’s party must remain with the animal.
 All service animals must remain on a leash or harness at all times.
 See also our page on Service Animals at Walt Disney World.

 Most restrooms are designed for access by Guests using wheelchairs.
 Companion-assisted restrooms are available at the following locations: First Aid, near Spaceship Earth, Future World East opposite Test Track, Future World West Opposite The Land, Near Norway, Near Morocco, Near Canada.

-Park guests may also take a water ferry from Disney’s Hollywood Studios, Disney’s Boardwalk Inn, the Yacht and Beach Clubs and the Swan and Dolphin resorts to Epcot park.
+Park guests may also take a water ferry from Disney’s Hollywood Studios, Disney’s Boardwalk Inn, the Yacht and Beach Clubs, and the Swan and Dolphin resorts to Epcot park.

-Epcot guests also have the option of catching a Monorail to or from the Magic Kingdom resorts.
+Epcot Theme Park guests also have the option of catching a Monorail to or from the Magic Kingdom resorts.
 The Monorail “to” Epcot is located the Transportation and Ticket Center and can be reached from the Magic Kingdom by taking a ferry or Monorail from the park.

 Other Walt Disney World Parks: